Awards: PhD, LLM by Research

 Edinburgh Law School is renowned for its research excellence.
 We strive to produce work that has real-world reach and influence.
-Our postgraduate research body is key to the School’s research activities and we work hard to ensure that our research students are fully engaged with staff and projects across all our legal disciplines.
+Our postgraduate researchers are key to the School’s research activities and we work hard to ensure that our research students are fully engaged with staff and projects across all our legal disciplines.

-In the 2014 Research Excellence Framework we were ranked 4th in the UK for the breadth and quality of our research.
-We have research excellence in a vibrant range of fields, spanning an exciting spectrum of law, socio-legal studies and criminology.
+We have research excellence in a range of fields, spanning the spectrum of law, socio-legal studies and criminology.

 Edinburgh Law School can offer expert supervision across an exceptional range of subject areas for PhD study.
-A PhD at Edinburgh Law School involves undertaking independent research, culminating in the submission of a 100,000-word thesis, which should be an original piece of work that makes a significant contribution to knowledge in the field of study and contains material worthy of publication.
-As a doctoral student, you will join a community of around 100 postgraduate researchers and will be an integral part of the intellectual life of the School.
+A PhD at Edinburgh Law School involves undertaking independent research, culminating in the submission of a thesis of up to 100,000 words, which should be an original piece of work that makes a significant contribution to knowledge in the field of study and contains material worthy of publication.
+As a doctoral student, you will join a diverse community of around 100 postgraduate researchers and will become an integral part of the intellectual life of the School.

 Upon completion of the PhD, the majority of our students progress to postdoctoral research or lecturing and teaching roles.
 Recent graduates have also found employment in roles as diverse as prison governor, solicitor and policy adviser for organisations including the International Criminal Court, The Hague, Anderson Strathern and HM Prison Service.

 As a student on this programme, you will consolidate and build on the legal research and writing skills you acquired during previous legal studies, by planning and completing a dissertation of up to 30,000 words.